 News and Announcements

-Residents are encouraged to use a common-sense approach in avoiding exposure to adult mosquitoes and any potential mosquito-borne diseases.
+Residents are encouraged to use a common-sense approach in avoiding mosquito bites and mosquito-borne diseases.
 Window screens should be inspected and repaired if damaged to prevent mosquitoes from entering the home.
 In addition, any openings around window air conditioners, clothes dryer vents, etc. should be eliminated for the same reason.
 If possible, avoid outdoor activities around dusk.
 If not possible, wear shoes, socks, long pants and a long-sleeved shirt.
 Loose-fitting, light-colored clothing is best.
-Appropriate use of insect repellents per manufacturer’s instructions is recommended.
+Appropriate use of insect repellents, such as DEET or Picaridin, per manufacturer’s instructions is recommended.

 Residents should look for potential mosquito breeding sources around the home and take the following simple steps: